 You Can Downgrade Your iPhone XS

-If you’re unfamiliar with the process our guide to the iOS 12 downgrade will walk you through everything you need to know for next time.
+If you’re unfamiliar with the process our guide to the iOS 12 downgrade will walk you through everything you need to know.

 It could be a few weeks before help arrives.

-Apple hasn’t confirmed an iOS 12.2 release date but we expect the software to roll out in March alongside new hardware.
-Keep an eye out for media invites.
+The company hasn’t confirmed an iOS 12.3 release date but we expect the software to roll out to the iPhone XS and iPhone XS Max in May.

 Apple lists a grand total of 23 patches on board iOS 12.1.3 and you can read about all of them over on Apple's website.